DaveH355/clustered-shading/README.md

 There are two main ways to distribute the frustum along the depth: uniform and exponential division.

 The exponential division lets us cover the same area with fewer divisions.
 And we generally don't care if this causes a lot of lights to be assigned to those far out clusters.
-Less of an object appears on the screen the further out in perspective projection, and thus fewer fragments to shade.
+Because less of an object appears on the screen the further out in perspective projection, there are fewer fragments to shade.

 So exponential division it is.
 We'll use the equation below which closely matches the image on the left.